Emergency Child Custody Order Attorney in Chester County, PA

 However, as noted earlier, these orders are temporary until a final order can be issued.
 After issuing an emergency custody order, the court will schedule a hearing to review the details of the case, hear witness testimony, allow the custodial parent to fight the order, and evaluate if a custody agreement needs to change.
 If you need to receive emergency custody, it is important to have strong legal representation every step of the way.

-Can I Fight an Emergency Custody Order?
+Can I Fight an Emergency Custody Order in Chester County?

 A custodial parent can be blindsided by an emergency custody order.
 Chester County court proceedings allow other parents or petitioners to receive emergency custody without informing a custodial parent, and you may suddenly have your child taken from you without a clear understanding of what triggered the change.
 However, you can fight against an emergency order during a custody hearing to protect your rights as a parent.